-Get inspired by some of these brands using social media stories.
+Get inspired by some of these ways to use social media stories:

 13) Browser Push Notifications

-As part of the bid to engage users on multiple channels, browser push notifications are something you will see more and more brands adopting in 2019 – and they are getting more and more sophisticated and personalized.
+As part of the bid to engage users on multiple channels, browser push notifications are something you will see more and more brands adopting in 2020 – and they are getting more sophisticated and personalized.
 In fact, using personalized push notifications increases conversions: